moe34/mushroom_classification/README.md

 # mushroom_classification
-classify tsukimidake and hiratake using deep learning
+classify tsukiyotake and hiratake using deep learning